mfolejewski/PicoBerry/readme.md

 You can connect to the CM4 module standard HAT boards, such as LCD screens (with SPI or DPI interfaces), audio DAC boards, RS232/485 or CAN interfaces, and many more...

 Here you can find:
-- \Photos: a few pictures of the assembled PCB boards and design
+- \photos: a few pictures of the assembled PCB boards and design
 - \manufacturing files: all the production files for ordering PCB and assembly at JLCPCB (Gerber files, Pick & Place, BOM, etc.)
-- \source_files: source files in KiCad and Altium Designer format
+- \source files: source files in KiCad and Altium Designer format

 ## License